EpicentralLabs/docs/src/products/omlp.md

 # Options Margin Lending Pool (OMLP)
----
-### Traditional Options Markets Structures 101
+Our OMLPs are single-asset pools (SAPs) that allow users (like market makers/short sellers) to borrow funds from liquidity providers in order to cover their positions.

 Before diving into the OMLP (*pun intended*) we must first understand how options contracts are structured within the options market.

-Like a product in any other market, options contracts can either be bought or sold.
-Traders choose which options to buy or sell based on the various [factors](https://gist.github.com/CyberStaker/5d9c937c23a7d9297e572e4de0ca3ee5) that impacts its value.
-Each option is designed with a belief that the underlying asset's price will either increase, or decrease, at an agreed upon date.

-> If a trader engages an options contract as a **"call"**, then your belief/intent is that the price of the underlying stock will increase – aka being **""bullish""**.

-> If you engage an options contract as a **"put"**, then your belief/intent is that the price of the underlying stock will decrease – aka being **"bearish"**.
+Please visit the ***"Options - For Starters"*** guide for futher details on options markets basics.

-### Traditional Finance (TradFi) - "Calls" vs "Puts"
+## Option Contract Structure: "Calls" vs "Puts"

-Traditionally, options contracts are structured by requiring two parties to trade.
+Traditionally, options contracts are structured by requiring **two** parties to trade.
 One is positioned as the Call; the other is positioned as the Put.

 > Trader A  vs Trader B

-### OMLP the TradFi options contract structure disruptor
-OMLPs within OPX disrupts traditional markets by adding another *dimension* to the options contract structure - **single-party** options trading!
+OMLPs disrupts traditional markets completely by adding another *dimension* to the options contract structure - **single-party** options trading!

-Our OMLPs are single-asset pools (SAPs).
-Market makers (short sellers) can now borrow from any of our various SAPs to cover their positions.
 Thanks to OMLP, a second options contract structure was born.
-Now either two can occur:
+Now traders have the ability to enter options contracts by themselves and against liquidity providers:

 > Trader A vs Trader B

 > Trader A vs SAP

-This new dimension naturally maximizes traders' capital efficiency, but **who** would fund these pools?...
+This new dimension naturally maximizes traders' capital efficiencies and timing strategies by removing their need to deal with other individuals.

-### Lending: SAP1 and SAP2

-We designed a two-tiered SAP system that prioritizes liquidity from SAP1 first, and then SAP2.
+OMLP is designed as a two-tiered SAP system that prioritizes liquidity from our in-house liquidity provider pools first - named "SAP1".
+Once the funds from SAP1 are 100% utilized by traders, funds are then tapped from external liquidity providers - named SAP2.

+But ***how*** are SAPs funded?

+## Lending: SAP1

-- SAP1: Liquidity is provided to the pool in OPX lenders direct deposit.
-Lenders will earn a yield from the fees generated in the form of the pool's asset type.
-Our primary goal in designing SAP1 was to create a way in which we can incorporate lenders into options contracts.
-By receiving fees and dibs on their liquidity, SAP1 will naturally increase Total Value Locked ([TvL](https://www.google.com/search?q=what+does+total+value+locked+mean%3F&oq=what+does+total+value+locked+mean%3F&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIHCAEQABiABDINCAIQABiGAxiABBiKBTINCAMQABiGAxiABBiKBTINCAQQABiGAxiABBiKBTIHCAUQABjvBTIHCAYQABjvBTIKCAcQABiiBBiJBdIBCDg4NTVqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8)) and protocol growth.
+SAP1 funds are provided to the pool via OPX directly from liquidity providers whom earn yield from fees generated by borrowing traders.
+The fees earned come in the form of the pool's asset type.
+For example, if the borrower is borrowing from a SOL pool, then the LPers will be paid in SOL, etc.  Our primary goal in designing SAP1 was to create a way in which users who do not want to trade directly can still participate within the options market.
+We crafted this two-tiered priority systen to incentivize Total Value Locked ([TvL](https://www.google.com/search?q=what+does+total+value+locked+mean%3F&oq=what+does+total+value+locked+mean%3F&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIHCAEQABiABDINCAIQABiGAxiABBiKBTINCAMQABiGAxiABBiKBTINCAQQABiGAxiABBiKBTIHCAUQABjvBTIHCAYQABjvBTIKCAcQABiiBBiJBdIBCDg4NTVqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8)) and protocol growth.

-If all that potential is not enough, SAP1 is a unique form of providing liquidity.
-The yield earned from SAP1 is completely resistant to [impermanent loss (IL)!](https://www.google.com/search?q=what+is+impermanent+loss%3F&sca_esv=d6b7cd5f9271c9c7&ei=2pRFaNucOPaDwbkP_cb1uAM&ved=0ahUKEwjb8eXU--GNAxX2QTABHX1jHTcQ4dUDCBA&uact=5&oq=what+is+impermanent+loss%3F&gs_lp=Egxnd3Mtd2l6LXNlcnAiGXdoYXQgaXMgaW1wZXJtYW5lbnQgbG9zcz8yBRAAGIAEMgUQABiABDIFEAAYgAQyBhAAGBYYHjIGEAAYFhgeMgYQABgWGB4yBhAAGBYYHjIGEAAYFhgeMgYQABgWGB4yBhAAGBYYHkiiR1DnC1jhQ3AEeAGQAQCYAXCgAZsSqgEEMjUuM7gBA8gBAPgBAZgCIKACkRSoAgrCAgoQABiwAxjWBBhHwgILEAAYgAQYkQIYigXCAgsQABiABBixAxiDAcICCBAAGIAEGLEDwgIOEC4YgAQYsQMY0QMYxwHCAhEQLhiABBixAxjRAxiDARjHAcICCxAuGIAEGLEDGIMBwgIKEC4YgAQYQxiKBcICCxAuGIAEGMcBGK8BwgIIEC4YgAQYsQPCAg4QLhiABBjHARiOBRivAcICBRAuGIAEwgIUEAAYgAQY4wQYtAIY6QQY6gLYAQHCAhAQABgDGLQCGOoCGI8B2AEBwgIKEAAYgAQYQxiKBcICEBAuGIAEGNEDGEMYxwEYigXCAg4QABiABBixAxiDARiKBcICDhAuGIAEGLEDGIMBGIoFwgIHEAAYgAQYCsICChAAGIAEGEYY-QHCAiQQABiABBhGGPkBGJcFGIwFGN0EGEYY-QEY9AMY9QMY9gPYAQLCAggQABiABBiiBMICCxAAGIAEGIYDGIoFmAMM8QU-OcVzw-q9HIgGAZAGCLoGBAgBGAe6BgYIAhABGBOSBwQyNi42oAfQ9gGyBwQyMi42uAfzE8IHCDItMjQuNy4xyAfdAQ&sclient=gws-wiz-serp).
+But wait, that is not all!
+The yield earned from SAP1 is unqiue because it is completely resistant to [impermanent loss (IL).](https://www.google.com/search?q=what+is+impermanent+loss%3F&sca_esv=d6b7cd5f9271c9c7&ei=2pRFaNucOPaDwbkP_cb1uAM&ved=0ahUKEwjb8eXU--GNAxX2QTABHX1jHTcQ4dUDCBA&uact=5&oq=what+is+impermanent+loss%3F&gs_lp=Egxnd3Mtd2l6LXNlcnAiGXdoYXQgaXMgaW1wZXJtYW5lbnQgbG9zcz8yBRAAGIAEMgUQABiABDIFEAAYgAQyBhAAGBYYHjIGEAAYFhgeMgYQABgWGB4yBhAAGBYYHjIGEAAYFhgeMgYQABgWGB4yBhAAGBYYHkiiR1DnC1jhQ3AEeAGQAQCYAXCgAZsSqgEEMjUuM7gBA8gBAPgBAZgCIKACkRSoAgrCAgoQABiwAxjWBBhHwgILEAAYgAQYkQIYigXCAgsQABiABBixAxiDAcICCBAAGIAEGLEDwgIOEC4YgAQYsQMY0QMYxwHCAhEQLhiABBixAxjRAxiDARjHAcICCxAuGIAEGLEDGIMBwgIKEC4YgAQYQxiKBcICCxAuGIAEGMcBGK8BwgIIEC4YgAQYsQPCAg4QLhiABBjHARiOBRivAcICBRAuGIAEwgIUEAAYgAQY4wQYtAIY6QQY6gLYAQHCAhAQABgDGLQCGOoCGI8B2AEBwgIKEAAYgAQYQxiKBcICEBAuGIAEGNEDGEMYxwEYigXCAg4QABiABBixAxiDARiKBcICDhAuGIAEGLEDGIMBGIoFwgIHEAAYgAQYCsICChAAGIAEGEYY-QHCAiQQABiABBhGGPkBGJcFGIwFGN0EGEYY-QEY9AMY9QMY9gPYAQLCAggQABiABBiiBMICCxAAGIAEGIYDGIoFmAMM8QU-OcVzw-q9HIgGAZAGCLoGBAgBGAe6BgYIAhABGBOSBwQyNi42oAfQ9gGyBwQyMi42uAfzE8IHCDItMjQuNy4xyAfdAQ&sclient=gws-wiz-serp).
+The IL resistance is a byproduct of SAP1 that cannot be enjoyed via typical DeFi liquidity pools!

 Once 100% utilization is reached from SAP1 (aka all funds are being borrowed), liquidity is then sourced from SAP2.

+## Lending: SAP2

-- SAP2: Integrated pools from proven Solana liquidity powerhouses like [Kamino](https://app.kamino.finance/liquidity?filter=all&sort=tvl) and [Orca](https://www.orca.so/).
-SAP2 will ensure there is always funding with OPX, making it a 24/7 options market!
+SAP2 integrated pools are sourced from proven Solana liquidity powerhouses like [Kamino](https://app.kamino.finance/liquidity?filter=all&sort=tvl) and [Orca](https://www.orca.so/).
+SAP2 ensure there is always funding with OPX, making it a true 24/7 options market!

-This means OPX offers a *tertiary* dimension to the options contract structure:

-> Trader A vs Trader B
-> Trader A vs SAP1
-> Trader A vs SAP2
+## Expanding option markets: The Summary

 Prior to OMLP, **lenders** were never able participate in options contracts, only trader's could participate.
-For the first time, multiple users can participate within an options contract - this is completely innovative and unheard of!
+For the first time, multiple users can participate within an options contract as either a trader, a market maker, or as a lender - this is completely innovative and unheard of!